 Low risk (formerly stage 0) – Lymphocytosis in the blood and marrow only (25% of presenting population)

 Intermediate risk (formerly stages I and II) – Lymphocytosis with enlarged nodes in any site or splenomegaly or hepatomegaly (50% of presentation)

 High risk (formerly stages III and IV) – Lymphocytosis with disease-related anemia (hemoglobin < 11 g/dL) or thrombocytopenia (platelets < 100 x 10 9/L) (25% of all patients)

 The Binet staging system categorizes patients according to the number of lymph node groups involved, as follows:

-Stage A – Hemoglobin greater than or equal to 10 g/dL, platelets greater than or equal to 100 × 10 9/L, and fewer than 3 lymph node areas involved.
+Stage A – Hemoglobin 10 g/dL or higher, platelets 100 × 10 9/L or higher, and fewer than three lymph node areas involved.

 Stage B – Hemoglobin and platelet levels as in stage A and three or more lymph node areas involved